POWER BLACKOUTS IN SOUTH AMERICA

 The Servicio Nacional de Meteorología e Hidrología del Perú (SENAMHI) and Instituto de Hidrología, Meteorología y Estudios Ambientales (IDEAM), our clients, are expected to present to the governmental institutions solutions for the energy sector and its nexus.
 Decisions like the rationing of electricity, the surcharge of electricity prices and water rights for water dependent stakeholders (energy sector, agronomy, mines, industry and drinking water supply) are depending on the availability of water resources.
 To support the decision making, Meteodat will provide its clients with tailored climate impact indicators (CIIs), in particular effective precipitation that takes into account precipitation and evapotranspiration, to inform them on water availability on seasonal and climate time scales.

 The respective adaptation measures shall be realized within the next 20 to 50 years.

 The typical geographical scale is a catchment between some hundreds and some thousands km2.

-We are going once to twice a year in the Andes region and meet with the clients.
-Moreover, we are offering courses about climate change, seasonal forecast and climate based index instruments in Latin America and in Europe which give us a good overview of the client’s understanding of these topics.
+Representatives of Meteodat are traveling to the Andes regions about once to twice a year, face-to-face meetings with clients being the best instrument to understand their needs and to transfer knowledge.
+Moreover, courses about climate change, seasonal forecast and climate based index instruments in Latin America and in Europe are proposed by Meteodat representatives, that give them a good overview of their clients’ understanding of these topics.